 In recent years, Mr. Bartholomew was both Artistic and Stage Director for Tacoma Opera (WA) and frequent guest director for Mercury Opera Rochester (NY), Sacramento Opera (CA), Mobile Opera (AL), Nevada Opera (Reno) and Fargo-Moorhead Opera.
 He has been on the faculties of Boston University, The University of Nebraska-Lincoln, The Boston Conservatory, and guest artist at the University of Colorado at Boulder, the University of Puget Sound (WA), and The Longy School of Music in Cambridge, MA.

-Mr. Bartholomew has directed more than a dozen operas for Opera Southwest.
+Mr. Bartholomew has directed more than fifteen operas for Opera Southwest.

 Michael Dauphinais is a versatile performer at the keyboard, from continuo to live performance of orchestral reductions.
 He works regularly with opera companies in the U.S. including Arizona Opera, Sarasota Opera, Kentucky Opera, Opera in the Ozarks and New Jersey Opera Theatre, and has served as the music director for the young artists’ Ensemble at San Diego Opera.
 He has also performed chamber, choral and vocal repertoire throughout the U.S., Mexico, Ireland and Austria.